AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Data and Methodology

 \subsection{User Engagement Analysis (RQ1)}

 In this work, we define user engagement as the interactivity between users and videos~\cite{o2008user}, reflecting the audience's genuine interest and interaction with the videos.
-This is considered an indicator of the level of trust users have in a creator and their skill level.
 We adopted a formula for calculating TikTok user engagement on the HypeAuditor platform, an AI-driven analytical and discovery tool for Instagram, YouTube, TikTok, Twitter, and Twitch.
-It helps to find relevant influencers, understand their audience, increase the ROI of advertisers, and maintain the authenticity of influencer marketing.
-Many previous studies on social media data analysis have used this tool\cite{rogers1,gil2023ad}.
+It helps to find relevant influencers, understand their audience, increase the ROI (Return On Investment) of advertisers, and maintain the authenticity of influencer marketing.
+Many previous studies on social media data analysis have used this tool\cite{trevisan2019towards,de2022avatar}.
 The formula for TikTok user engagement on Hype is $[(number of likes + number of comments + number of shares) / number of views] X 100\% $ \footnote{https://hypeauditor.com/blog/what-is-tiktok-engagement-rate-why-brands-should-take-note/}.
+Previous studies on TikTok engagement have also adopted these three metrics\cite{wang2024critical}.
+The flowchart for calculating and comparing user engagement is shown in Fig. \ref{Flowchart_calculating}